Byron Crawford: Media career

 Today, Crawford continues his work penning the back page column, "Byron Crawford's Kentucky" for Kentucky Living magazine.

+Awards

 In 2009 Crawford was inducted into the Kentucky Journalism Hall of Fame, and in 2017 he was honored as a Distinguished Rural Kentuckian by the Kentucky Association of Electric Cooperatives.

+Personal life

 Crawford's son, Eric, was a sports columnist for The Courier-Journal until 2012 when he left for WDRB television.